toel-kamanda34/arrow-functions-discussion-questions/README.md

 ## Instructions

-Arrow functions are a cool new feature of ES6.
-They introduce a different syntax and carry slightly different behavior than function expressions.
+Arrow functions are a relatively new feature that was introduced with ES6.
+They use a different syntax and carry slightly different behavior than function expressions.

 Take a look at the following code examples and return values with your table partners.
 Without looking anything up, see if you can deduce the differences